Greece › Santorini › Cave Hotels

 Do you have any insights you can share?
 Thanks.

-The best hotels with the fewest stairs are the ones just outside of Imerovigli village, including Cavo Tagoo and Santorini Princess.
+My favorite hotels with the fewest stairs are the ones just outside of Imerovigli village, including Cavo Tagoo and Santorini Princess.
 San Antonio has a few more stairs than these two, but it’s still manageable.

 Hello and thank you.
 We will be traveling to Santorini in August.
 Is there an easy way to book these cave hotels online or do you need to call them each?
 I cannot see rates for them yet.
 It could be too early.
 Thank you.

-Some of them are fully booked but no it’s definitely not too early.
+I think some of them are fully booked but no it’s definitely not too early.
 You need to enter dates to get their rates but as long as they’re not sold out most of them should show a price.

 I plan on spending my anniversary in Santorini at the end of June.
 Right now, I have to choose between 2 hotels that are similarly priced.
 Either the Ikies Houses Collector House or the Iconic Santorini Caldera Suite.
 Is there a clear winner here?
 Does one have a much better view than the other?
 Are they both good in terms of location?
 One thing that sticks out is the Ikies House is a much larger room.
 I don’t plan on leaving the hotel for restaurants or bars/clubs if that makes a difference.
 Any help would be greatly appreciated.
 Thanks